CAMPONOTUS CA02 INFO (Care Sheet in the Works)

 The main protein source of my colony comes from Dubias and Red Runner roaches that I raise outside.
 They are fed dry dog food, apple slices, water soaked oatmeal, and cereal including TOTAL.

 For sugar source, I like mixing my own sugar water every other day or so.
-For me, I found better response when the sugar to water ratio is around 1 parts sugar and 2 parts water.
-I've tried a syrupy 1:1 mixture and they liked it until they really didn't.
+For me, I found better response when the sugar to water ratio is around 1 parts sugar and 3 parts water.
+I've tried a syrupy 1:1 mixture and sometimes even 1:2 and they liked it until they really didn't.
 Same with honey, they don't seem to like pure honey or honey with a tiny bit of water, they like it diluted, watery, and easy to slurp up.
 Was a bit surprised by this as I thought they ended up not liking honey, period.
 Or something was wrong with the sugar.
 No, more like how it was diluted these ants....

 Favorite Foods: Sugar water, honey water, insects, sweet fruit.

 Foods that I feed as a treat (given every so often) and they seem to love: